paritytech/parity-bridges-common/deployments/README.md

 With images built using either method, all you have to do to use them in a deployment is change the `image` field in the existing Docker Compose files to point to the tag of the image you want to use.

-In the existing Docker Compose files you can then replace the `image` field with the images you just built.

 ### Monitoring
 [Prometheus](https://prometheus.io/) is used by the bridge relay to monitor information such as system resource use, and block data (e.g the best blocks it knows about).
 In order to visualize this data